-Istomin had a sensibility for paintings very early on, even if he was never tempted, like his friend Kapell, to paint or draw himself.
+Istomin was attracted by paintings very early on, even if he was never tempted, like his friend Kapell, to paint or draw himself.
 Lisa Mangor, a friend of his mother’s from the Russian immigrant community, was a figurative painter who was quite often exhibited in New York galleries in the 1940s and 1950s.
 She initiated him into the world of art by taking him to galleries and museums, and contributed to his idea of collecting.
-He bought several of her paintings (The Dancer, Bouquet of Flowers, bright colors in yellow vase and Bouquet of Flowers, in a green vase) that he kept all his life.
-It was on her advice that he acquired his first major work, a drawing by Paul Klee, Heroic Fiddling.
+He bought several of her paintings (The Dancer, Bouquet of Flowers, Bright Colors in Yellow Vase and Bouquet of Flowers, in a green vase) which he kept all his life.
+It was on her advice that he acquired his first major work, a drawing by Paul Klee entitled Heroic Fiddling.

-This first purchase was characteristic of Istomin’s attitude.
-When he loved a piece of work, he bought it if he could!
+This first purchase was characteristic of Istomin’s attitude – when he loved a piece of work, he bought it if he could!
 It was that simple.
 The notion of speculation (I will buy because it will increase in value) was absolutely foreign to him.
-Sometimes he would get carried away and embark on reckless spending, accepting an excessive price for a piece of work which had captivated him.
+Sometimes he would get carried away and engage in reckless bout of spending, accepting an excessive price for a work of art which had captivated him.

 His collection contained relatively few classical and romantic works.
-His most significant pieces were a small Rembrandt etching dated 1637 (Three Heads of Women, One Asleep), a Turner watercolor (Brighton Bridge) which had been offered to him by the Buschs, and a drawing by Delacroix (Figure Studies).
-He also had a portrait of Beethoven designed by Edward Burne-Jones.
+His most significant pieces were a small Rembrandt etching dated 1637 (Three Heads of Women, One Asleep), a Charles Turner watercolor dated 1847 (Brighton Bridge) which had been offered to him by the Busch family, and a pencil drawing by Eugène Delacroix (Figure Studies).
+He also had a portrait of Ludwig van Beethoven sketched by Edward Burne-Jones. .

 Istomin was much more interested in contemporary art.
 He appreciated the contact with the artists, especially with Avigdor Arikha, who was one of his closest friends for nearly forty years.
 Arikha, who admitted that Istomin had a “good eye”, helped to refine it and to broaden his culture through gallery visits and long discussions.
 He sometimes advised him on his acquisitions.
-Istomin owned nearly forty works by Arikha, some paintings from his abstract period, two watercolors and, most of all, drawings (portraits of Istomin, Anna Arikha, Casals, Marta, Beckett, Jean-Bernard Pommier; self-portraits; still lifes; landscapes).
-He purchased a part of them, but most of the drawings of Istomin at the piano were gifts from the artist.
+Istomin owned nearly forty works by Arikha, some paintings from his abstract period, two watercolors and above all, drawings (portraits of Istomin, Anna Arikha, Casals, Marta, Beckett, Jean-Bernard Pommier, self-portraits, still lifes, and landscapes).
+He purchased some of them, but most of the drawings of Istomin at the piano were gifts from the artist. . .

 In 1946, Istomin met Norris Embry during his summer stay at Martha’s Vineyard with Shirley Gabis.
-He was attracted by the brilliant intelligence and the vast culture, especially literary, of the young painter.
-They were sharing their admiration for Ezra Pound and they engaged in intense philosophical and religious discussions.
-Shortly afterwards, Norris Embry, who was already prone to schizophrenia fits, left to discover Europe and seek inspiration there.
+He was attracted by the brilliant intelligence and vast culture, especially literary, of the young painter.
+They were both admirers of Ezra Pound and engaged in intense philosophical and religious discussions.
+Shortly afterwards, Norris Embry, who was already prone to fits of schizophrenia, left to discover Europe in his search for inspiration.
 In the summer of 1948, Embry was in Florence with his chosen master, Oskar Kokoschka.
 When Istomin came to visit the city, Embry was a wonderful guide.
 Subsequently, relations became more distant as Embry led an endless wandering life and had to be hospitalized.
 In the early 1960s, Istomin bought four paintings from him: Horse, oil on paper and watercolor; Abstract Composition – 1962, oil on paper; Figures-women 1959; and Actor, an undated gouache.

 Eugene Istomin was also friendly with another abstract expressionist painter, Barnett Newman (1905-1970), whose modernism was even more radical.
 Newman had to wait until the very end of his life to finally be recognized as a great artist and to see his market value reach vertiginous heights, whereas he had lived in poverty until the age of sixty.
 Istomin loved the artist less than the man (he only acquired a lithograph).
 Like his wife, Newman was passionate about music and had played the piano in his youth.
-He was an idealist, who refused to compromise and who fought against injustices, whatever they might be.
-Having taught for a long time in schools (without ever being admitted to the tenure examination!), he advocated the development of education and the importance of art and artists in society.
+He was an idealist who refused to compromise and who fought against injustices, whatever they might be.
+Having taught for a long time in schools (without ever having gained tenure!), he advocated the development of education and the importance of art and artists in society.
 Istomin shared these convictions and admired his immense artistic and literary culture (Newman had been invited to Paris in 1968 to give a lecture on Baudelaire!).
-When Istomin was working on Schubert’s great Sonata in D major and was still hesitant to present it to the public, he wanted to try it with an audience of friends chosen for their musical sensitivity.
+When Istomin was working on Schubert’s great Sonata in D major and was still hesitant to present it to the public, he wanted to try it out on an audience of friends chosen for their musical sensitivity.
 He played it for Barnett Newman and his wife, and their enthusiastic reaction helped him to decide to include it in his recital programs.

-Istomin was also connected with Richard Diebenkorn, a painter who had followed a path which was the exact opposite to that of Arikha, at about the same time.
-Diebenkorn was in his early days one of the most outstanding representatives of the abstract expressionist school, which was then very popular on the West Coast.
+Istomin was also connected with Richard Diebenkorn, a painter who had followed a path which was the exact opposite to that of Arikha, at about the same time. in his early days, Diebenkorn was one of the most outstanding representatives of the abstract expressionist school, which was then very popular on the West Coast.
 A great admirer of Hopper, he returned to figurative art in the mid-1950s, with equal success.
-Then, the discovery of some of Matisse’s great paintings, in particular Fenêtre à Collioure, led him to return to abstraction in 1966.
+Later, the discovery of some of Matisse’s great paintings, in particular Fenêtre à Collioure, led him to return to abstraction in 1966.
 This time it was a lyrical abstraction far removed from the expressionist abstraction of his beginnings.
-Diebenkorn embarked on a series entitled Ocean Park, some 140 paintings and several hundred works on paper, executed over more than 20 years.
-Istomin was fascinated by his complex progression, his continual questioning, his will to go to the ultimate limits of his ideas.
-He bought two works, in 1977 and 1982, including one from the Ocean Park series (coal and gouache).
-Diebenkorn gave him two etchings.
-Wanting to know and understand everything about the painter’s approach, he had gathered no less than thirteen exhibition catalogues (between 1980 and 2000) and five books.
-Diebenkorn had kindly signed to Eugene and Marta Istomin’s edition of the Richard Newlin’s book entitled Richard Diebenkorn: Works on Paper, as well as the large poster announcing an exhibition of his paintings on the occasion of the tenth anniversary of the Kennedy Center.
+Diebenkorn embarked on a series entitled Ocean Park, some 140 paintings and several hundred works on paper which were executed over a period of 20 years.
+Istomin was fascinated by his complex progression and continual questioning, and by his determination to achive the ultimate limits of his ideas.
+In 1977 and 1982, he bought two works, including one from the Ocean Park series (coal and gouache).
+Diebenkorn also gave him two etchings.
+In an attempt to know more and understand everything about the painter’s approach, he built up a collection of no less than thirteen exhibition catalogues (between 1980 and 2000) and five books.
+Diebenkorn had kindly autographed Eugene and Marta Istomin’s edition of the Richard Newlin’s book entitled Richard Diebenkorn: Works on Paper, as well as the large poster announcing an exhibition of his paintings on the occasion of the tenth anniversary of the Kennedy Center.

 In 1961, during his participation in the first Israel Festival, Istomin met Joseph Zaritsky, a painter born in Ukraine in 1891 who had emigrated to Palestine by 1923.
-He paid a lot of attention to the evolution of his work, inspired by the landscapes of Israel, to which he gave an increasingly abstract vision over the years.
-In 1964, he received a watercolor by Zaritsky in recognition of his participation in the previous year’s Israel Festival.
-In 1970, he bought a large-format oil painting from Zaritsky, which he brought back to America by plane with his luggage, which was not easy!
+He closely followed the evolution of his work, inspired by the landscapes of Israel, to which he gave an increasingly abstract vision over the years.
+In 1964, he received a watercolor by Zarit sky in recognition of his participation in the previous year’s Israel Festival.
+In 1970, he bought a large-format oil painting from Zaritsky, which he brought back to America by plane with his luggage, not easy feat!
 He also had a lithograph and a watercolor that Zaritsky had dedicated to him.

 To be exhaustive on the place of contemporary art in Eugene Istomin’s collection, other works would have to be mentioned: a drawing by David Hockny (Portrait of J.B.
-Priestley); a watercolor by John Anderson; a drawing by Leonor Fini (Le réveil); a study by Irving Petlin for The Restless Men; an ink drawing by Jane Wilson entitled Eugene’s Chair, a gift from the artist.
+Priestley); a watercolor by John Anderson; a drawing by Leonor Fini (Le réveil); a study by Irving Petlin for The Restless Men; and an ink drawing by Jane Wilson entitled Eugene’s Chair which was a gift from the artist.

-Istomin’s library was exceptionally rich in art books, nearly two thousand covering the entire history, from Greek antiquity to the contemporary period.
+Istomin’s library was exceptionally rich in art books – he had nearly two thousand which covered the entire history of art, from Greek antiquity to the contemporary period.
 The painters of his collection occupied an important place, but there were also books on important artists of all periods as well as numerous aesthetic essays (the complete writings on art by André Malraux, signed by the author).

-Istomin needed the physical presence of his paintings and, since his wealth did not allow him to acquire very expensive works, his library served him as a museum.
+Istomin needed the physical presence of his paintings, and since his wealth did not allow him to acquire very expensive works, his library served as a museum.
 For a long time, his travels allowed him to discover museums all over the world, particularly in Paris, London and Italy.
-However, as the years went by, he couldn’t stand the crowd.
+However, as the years went by, he couldn’t stand the crowds.
 He would come early in the morning and leave as soon as there were too many people, regardless of the interest of the museum or exhibition.
 He eventually gave up going to museums, making only rare exceptions when accompanying Marta to see certain paintings.